-While not a household name, for the past twenty years Gary Taylor has been a sought after songwriter, producer and backing vocalist.
-More importantly, has been an innovator in the establishment of the the independent soul music movement -- a role model to young artists attempting to establish themselves outside of the world of the major record labels.
+While not a household name, for three decades Gary Taylor was a sought after songwriter, producer and backing vocalist.
+More importantly, was been an innovator in the establishment of the the independent soul music movement -- a role model to young artists attempting to establish themselves outside of the world of the major record labels.

 Taylor began his recording career with 1983's GT, a solid pop/soul album that featured the mid-tempo cut "Just What I Had In Mind."
 While the album was not a hit, Taylor showed his talent as both a songwriter and producer, and was soon finding work writing for such artists as Anita Baker ("Good Love"), the Whispers ("Just Gets Better With Time") and Carl Anderson ("I'm No Stranger").
-It was five years before he would release his sophomore disc, Compassion, on Virgin Records.
-It again failed to reach a large audience, and the experience convinced Taylor to pursue his recording career as an independent recording artist -- long before the emergence of the internet allowed independents to reach new levels of acceptance.
+It was five years before he would release his sophomore disc, Compassion, on Virgin Records, which, while not a huge seller, featured the underground hit "Tease Me," which continued to be a fan favorite for years afterward.
+Taylor's lack of well deserved success on major labels convinced him to pursue his recording career as an independent recording artist -- long before the emergence of the internet allowed independents to reach new levels of acceptance.

 By Chris Rizik